Milillo-lab/Transmission_Lines/README.md

    4. Results

-      If you successfully run the code (the whole process will be like about 2 hours), in your processed_base directory, you will see four subfolders named 'Vertical-Mask-Reproject', 'Vertical-Time-Series-Towers', 'Vertical-Time-Series-Substations' and 'Average'.
+      If you successfully run the code (the whole process will be like about 20 minutes), in your processed_base directory, you will see four subfolders named 'Vertical-Mask-Reproject', 'Vertical-Time-Series-Towers', 'Vertical-Time-Series-Substations' and 'Average'.

 #### Step 3: Deformation Classification & Risk Analysis
 (Script: deform_risk_classi(whole).py)